blog

 When you start crowdfunding, you are required to set a time limit to receive funding, a goal amount, and a plan on how you will use the money.
 Once you meet your goal or time runs out, your campaign is completed.
 At the end of your campaign, you will receive the capital and begin making good on your promises to use the money for the stated purpose.
 It’s also important to remember to make good on your promised incentives.

-Starting a Crowdfunding Campaign
+Starting a crowdfunding campaign

 Before starting out on your crowdfunding journey, it’s important to understand what type of campaign you are setting up.
 In order to catch the attention of potential investors, your campaign should be well thought out and stand out from the rest.
 Crowdfunding tends to work best with a unique or innovative idea, because you need to convince viewers to choose your project.